Cruella (film): Critical response

 The Washington Posts Ann Hornaday described the film as "tedious, transgressive, chaotic and inert".
 While praising the performances of Stone, Thompson, Fry, and Hauser, as well as the costumes; she criticized the film, writing, and the runtime of which she found it as "overstuffed", "overlong", and "miserably misanthropic".
 Mick LaSalle of the San Francisco Chronicle thought the film was misbegotten and felt that it favors more on style over substance.
 Though he praised Thompson's performance, the costume design and the soundtrack, he chided the film's writing as "lazy" and "careless".
 Matt Zoller Seitz of RogerEbert.com gave the film 2/4 stars, and said: "There's no denying that Cruella is stylish and kinetic, with a nasty edge that's unusual for a recent Disney live-action feature.
 But it's also exhausting, disorganized, and frustratingly inert, considering how hard it works to assure you that it's thrilling and cheeky."
 Jacobins Eileen Jones labelled the film as a "dopey, uninspired, and tedious mess", specifically criticizing the script as "basically rotten" and describing the transformation of Cruella's character as "the complete mangling of one of the greatest Disney villains of all time".
 Jones took issue with the absence of the "implied critique [...] of Cruella's wealthy entitlement and mad consumer obsession" as shown in 101 Dalmatians, and the attempt to make a "legendary dalmatian-skinning villain" into a "scrappy, likable hero".
 Jones complimented the film's costume design, specifically emphasizing the "trash gown" shown at the Baroness fashion show, and describing it as "sufficiently cool that costume designer Jenny Beavan may win another Oscar".

-Unlike critics, audiences mostly enjoyed the film, with Rotten Tomatoes reporting 97% of over 5,000 audience reviews being positive.